Chapter 27:

 When they finally arrived at the entrance to the Shadow Tombs, the sun had started to rise and a few beams of sunlight illuminated the necropolis before them.

-It was just as gigantic and intimidating as he’d imagined, right down to the way the thick fog in the air made his skin crawl and shiver.
+It was just as gigantic and intimidating as he’d imagined, right down to the way the thick fog in the air made his skin crawl.
 The gravestones and tombs outside of the main structure were withered and old, and there were bones scattered everywhere.

-Among the field of bones were corpses, some appeared very old based on the smell and how much their bodies had decayed, whereas others seemed to be fresher, maybe only a day or two old.
+Among the field of bones were corpses, some appeared very old given how much they’d rotted, whereas others seemed to be fresher, maybe only a day or two old.

 Rebecca covered her mouth and shut her eyes, but it was too late and she threw up behind them.
-The Raven remained as calm as ever; David, however, was struggling to stop himself from doing what Rebecca had just done.
+The Raven remained as calm as ever; David, however, was struggling to stop himself from doing what Rebecca had.

 This is the reality of what I’m doing, David told himself, his teeth chattering.
 He closed his mouth as tightly as he could and started doing breathing exercises to calm his body down.
 If I can’t stomach a scene like this, then how the hell am I going to be able to give the order to destroy Black Port?

 The Raven nodded, took Rebecca’s hand and the three of them slowly walked towards the main castle.
-David locked his gaze on a fixed point of the castle, a broken part of the wall near the main gate, and kept walking.
-Rebecca’s eyes were still closed, leaving only the Raven to check their surroundings for threats.
+David locked his gaze on a broken part of the wall near the main gate, and kept walking.
+Rebecca’s eyes were still closed, leaving only the Raven to keep an eye out for threats.

 David could sense that there were a handful of skeletons and zombies stirring in the fields around them, but they were no concern to him.

-David knew that he was more than enough to handle the undead swarming around them.
+He knew that he was more than enough to handle the undead.

-“There’s no need,” David confidently replied.
+“There’s no need,” David grunted.
 He stopped in front of the gates to the castle, turned around and raised a hand towards the field of bones.
 “They will handle the other undead.”

-A black and purple magic circle formed before David’s palm which began to pour mana from it.
+A black and purple magic circle formed before David’s palm from which mana started to pour.
 It slithered across the ground and wrapped itself around every bone and corpse.
 Skeletons and zombies rose up from the ground with a purple aura around them.

 “Of course, your majesty!”